duckdb/duckdb-web/docs/guides/python/filesystems.md

 duckdb.sql("SELECT * FROM read_csv_auto('gcs:///bucket/file.csv')")
 ```

-## Potential Issues

-Please also note, that as these filesystems are not implemented in C++, their performance may not be comparable to the ones provided by the `httpfs` extension.
+> There filesystems are not implemented in C++, hence, their performance may not be comparable to the ones provided by the `httpfs` extension.
-It's also worth noting that as they are third party libraries, they may contain bugs that are beyond our control.
+> It's also worth noting that as they are third party libraries, they may contain bugs that are beyond our control.